See all Dubai tours

 However, the Gold Souk is the big attraction when it comes to buying gold.
 It’s a permanent fixture on most Dubai city tours and the first stop for visiting and local gold buyers.

 “The best place to buy is Dubai Gold Souk and its new Gold Souk Extension, which are side-by-side,” explains Mamtha Maria.
-“You’ll find over 400 gold and jewelry outlets, which give you numerous choices, variety, and the best-quality jewelry.”
+“You’ll find more than 400 gold and jewelry outlets, which give you numerous choices, variety, and the best-quality jewelry.”

 What types of gold are popular?